10 Reasons Stockpiling Emergency Supplies Makes Sense

 How should I store water for emergencies?

 It’s recommended to store at least one gallon of water per person per day for drinking/hydration, cooking, limited laundry, and sanitation purposes.
 How do you do that?
 I highly recommend four gallons of water per day per person.
-Use clean containers specifically designed for storing water and ensure they are tightly sealed to prevent contamination.
+Use clean containers specifically designed for storing water and ensure they are clean and tightly sealed to prevent contamination.
 Store your water supply in a cool, dark place away from direct sunlight.

 More Tips